Brown-eyed soul: History

-Critic Ruben Molina said roots of chicano soul music was from the 1950s jazz, blues, doo wop, jump blues, latin jazz, rock, ranchera, norteno, and conjunto music in the West Coast, Texas Latino communities.
-Latino artists drew inspiration from African American R&B hits, and as a result, Latino soul came out of African American soul music; Latino soul and R & B was further influenced by Afro-Latin American music, including but not limited to Afro-Spanish-Caribbean origin.
+Critic Ruben Molina said roots of chicano soul music were from the 1950s jazz, blues, doo wop, jump blues, latin jazz, rock, ranchera, norteno, and conjunto music in the West Coast, Texas Latino communities.
+Latino artists drew inspiration from African American R&B hits, and as a result, Latino soul came out of African American soul music; Latino soul and R & B were further influenced by Afro-Latin American music, including but not limited to Afro-Spanish-Caribbean origin.
 Early artists owed little to traditional Latino and rarely performed in Spanish.

-Hispanic rock singer Ritchie Valens, also became one of the first artists to bring traditional music and rock and roll.
+Hispanic rock and roll singer Ritchie Valens, also became one of the first artists to bridge traditional music and rock and roll.
 Valens recorded "Donna", " La Bamba", "Come On, Let's Go", and "Donna" reached #2 on Billboard pop chart in 1959.

 1960s and 1970s bands such as Cannibal & the Headhunters ("Land of a Thousand Dances") and Thee Midniters played R&B music with a rebellious rock and roll edge.
-Sunny and the Sunliners were popular in the 1960s.
+Sunny and the Sunliners were also popular in the 1960s.

 However, the large Latino population on the West Coast began gradually moving away from energetic R&B to romantic soul, and the results were "some of the sweetest soul music heard during the late '60s and '70s."
 Latino groups on the West Coast and Texas also drew from the doo wop-influenced Philadelphia soul ("Philly" soul).
 The West Coast Latin rock scene continued to influence other Latino soul musicians as well.
-Tierra gained the top 40 hit "Together".